alejandrocosta1988/java-study-topics/README.md

 ### `functionalDemonstrations` package

-I this package, I provide a demonstration of the use of lambda expressions.
-By now, there is just one class within this package, `LambdaDemonstration`.
-This class demonstrates the use of lambda expressions using a comparator of String.
+In this package, I demonstrate the use of lambda expressions and methods reference.
+There are two classes within this package, `LambdaDemonstration` and `MethodReferenceDemonstration`.
+In the first class, the use of lambda expressions is demonstrated using a comparator of String, and a comparator of Employee.
+The comparators were implemented by means of a lambda expression.
+In the second class, I demonstrate the use of method reference using an array of employees and the method `compareTo()`, since the `Employee` class implements the interface `Comparable`.
+In both cases, the arrays were properly sorted by means of Java functional programming.

 ## Some comments on some topics ;)